amymcgovern/pymambo/README.md

 * FPV camera.
 I was developing this beofre the Mambo had a FPV camera.
 Once I get a FPV, I will udpate the library.
 * Downloading pictures from the downward facing camera.
 We can take photos from it (mambo.take_picture()) but I haven't figured out the protocol to download the photos remotely yet.
 When I figure that out, I will update the code.
-* General BLE stability improvements.
-Sometimes the BLE simply disconnects.
-Fortunately the mambo stays stable and hovers but it would be nice to detect the disconnect and try to reconnect.
 * Sensors.
 The mambo currently only sends a limited number of sensors back regularly (flying state and battery).
 They have stated they will improve this in a future firmware release.
 I will update the code to handle the new sensors (hopefully including altitude!) when the firmware is updated.

+## Major updates:
+* 10/6/2017: General BLE stability improvements with the specific goal of flying multiple mambos at once.
+Now if BLE disconnects, it catches that event and re-connects.
+* 10/6/2017: Multi-mambo flight is now possible so long as you control each one in a separate python file (this seems to be a limitation within bluepy).